jaidenamari/nectar-flow-finance/about.md

 permalink: /about/
 ---

-TODO: update this to include a bit more of the brand identity, and to include some links to other articles I've written, and any courses, affiliate marketing plugs, and a free book. (that's all down the road goals.
-For now It can be simple)

 My name is Melon Garrett and I am the founder of Nectar Flow Finance.

 <!-- Eventually put some credentials here, like places I'm featured and links to a press page -->